 The unlikely inspiration for Parker's team is none other than the cotton candy machine.
 They use their own version of that technology to spin a wide range of polymers, both natural and synthetic, into new fabrics and materials for military use.

 The NSF MRSECs provide sustained support of interdisciplinary materials research and education of the highest quality while addressing fundamental problems in science and engineering.
 The centers support materials research infrastructure in the United States, promote active collaboration between universities and other sectors, including industry and international institutions, and contribute to the development of a national network of university-based centers in materials research, education and facilities.

-The research in this episode was supported by NSF award #1102637, Center for Sustainable Materials Chemistry.
+The research in this episode was supported by NSF award #1420570, Materials Research Science and Engineering Center.

 Any opinions, findings, conclusions or recommendations presented in this material are only those of the presenter grantee/researcher, author, or agency employee; and do not necessarily reflect the views of the National Science Foundation.